LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 #.
 How many visits in each region compared to the End Date?

    A. Hint: Use the End date from the libraries.csv file.

+      #.
 Pull other elements from the states.csv file.
+      #.
 Hide the Null values in your final viz.

    #.
 Use the US Regional Codes Table above to create aliases for each region.

+      #.
 Hint: Rename the Region only at this time.
+      #.
 Don't worry about states right now.

+:ref:`Back to Setting Up Studio<tableau-part2-setup-studio>`

+.. _tableau-part2-partB:

 Part B: Collect Your Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 | Begin working with your assigned region.

 | Use the table above to help with managing and organizing your data.

-Use data from the states.csv table unless otherwise noted.
+| Use data from the states.csv table unless otherwise noted.

-**Create collections to hold your data:***
+**Create collections to hold your data:**

 #.
 Set Your Data

    A. Select your region as a set.

+      #.
 We are going to compare your region to the rest of the US.
       #.
 Give this set a name so that you can easily find and use it

 #.
 Group Your Data

    A. Group the states within your region as a whole.

-      * Give this group a name.

       #.
+Give this group a name.
+      #.
 If you used the “State Code” field for your group, you will need to create aliases for the state number to either the name or abbreviation

          a.
 For example, “51” becomes “Virginia” or “VA”
          #.
 See `document page D-44 <https://www.imls.gov/sites/default/files/fy2014_pls_data_file_documentation.pdf>`__ for the state codes

    #.
-Group the states individually.
+Group the states individually

-      *  Give this group a name.

       #.
+Give this group a name.

+#.
 Organizing Your Collections

    A. If you want to create a hierarchy to better organize your data or drill down at some point, this is your choice.

-      * You can create vizzes with or without hierarchies.
-      * It is your choice.

       #.
-Questions to Answer with a Viz

-Now that you have organized your data, you are ready to explore your region.

-   A. Create a new worksheet for each question using either your sets or groups.
+You can create vizzes with or without hierarchies.
       #.
+It is your choice.

+**Questions to Answer with a Viz**

+| Now that you have organized your data, you are ready to explore your region.

+| Create a new worksheet for each question using either your sets or groups.

+#.
 How many Central Libraries vs Branch Libraries are in each state within your region?

-         a.
-How many bookmobiles?
+   A. How many bookmobiles?
    #.
 Add a tooltip or make an interactive filter card

 #.
 How many Young Adult (YA) library programs does each state in your region host and how many individuals attend?

-         a.
-Add a detail and a label to this viz.
+   A. Add a detail and a label to this viz.

 #.
 Between Central Libraries and Branch Libraries in your region, how many employees are Librarians?

-         a.
-Use the marks card to show data about Librarians.
+   A. Use the marks card to show data about Librarians.

 #.
 How many Librarians hold an MLS degree in your region compared to the rest of the US?

-         a.
-Compared to how many Total Staff?
+   A. Compared to how many Total Staff?
    #.
 Use a new chart format (if possible)

 #.
 How do circulation transactions compare between your region and the rest of the US over 2013-2014?

-         a.
-Hint: Use the End Date pill.
+   A. Hint: Use the End Date pill.
 Hide any Null values, we only want reported values at this time.
    #.
 Add a label

+:ref:`Back to Setting Up Studio<tableau-part2-setup-studio>`

+.. _tableau-part2-partC:

 Part C: Create a Dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a dashboard that highlights at least 2 of your favorite charts from the studio.
 (The bonus can be one of these)

+:ref:`Back to Setting Up Studio<tableau-part2-setup-studio>`

 Bonus Mission
 ^^^^^^^^^^^^^

 | Using the spacial files to create a map, create a viz to answer the following question:

-A. Within your region, how many children's programs were distributed by a state by county?

 #.
+Within your region, how many children's programs were distributed by a state by county?

-Hint: Drag the State (states.csv) file into the central plane, and use the *Marks* card.
+   A. Hint: Drag the State (states.csv) file into the central plane, and use the *Marks* card.
+      #.
 Be sure to filter.
    #.
 Hint: County is a dimension found in the libraries.csv table.

 Finishing Touches
 ^^^^^^^^^^^^^^^^^

-| Before you turn in your vizzes, make sure that they are easy to read.
+| Before you turn in your vizzes:

+#.
+Make sure that they are easy to read.
+#.
 Review and edit any axes so that they don't contain any file information.
+#.
 Make sure any filtering, group, or set information is easy to understand.

-For example, when using a set the predefined labels may say “In” and “Out”.
+   A. For example, when using a set the predefined labels may say “In” and “Out”.
 Would extra context make them easier to understand?
+   #.
 Don't forget to title your charts.

-| If you want to explore fonts and colors, go right ahead.
-And feel free to change the colors of any/all of your charts.
+#.
+If you want to explore fonts and colors, go right ahead.

+   A. Feel free to change the colors of any/all of your charts.

 Submitting Your Work